-IncludeExtension includes files with the specified extension, or includes all files if this preference is set to the value .
+IncludeExtension includes files with the specified extension, or includes all files if this preference is set to the value \.
 This filter is applied within one or more folders included in inventory (see IncludeDirectory).
 This preference can accept multiple values, separated by commas or semi-colons.
-The dot separator for file extensions is not required.